limithit/ngx_dynamic_limit_req_module/README.md

 ## dynamic_limit_req_redis
 Sets optional parameters, unix_socket, port, requirepass.

-The socket must be accessible for nginx.
+The socket must be accessible for `nginx`.
 You first have to change the chmod of the socket to 770 that the redis group can access it, make changes in `/etc/redis/redis.conf`:
 `unixsocketperm 770` `unixsocket /tmp/redis.sock` and then add `nginx` to the redis group `usermod -g redis nginx`

 ```